lulzzz/documentation-1/docs/category/04_install_cert_mgr.md

 ## Create Certificates

 cert-manager has the concept of ‘Certificates’ that define a desired X.509 certificate.
-A Certificate is a namespaced resource that references a ClusterIssuer for information on how to obtain the certificate.
+A Certificate is a resource that references a ClusterIssuer for information on how to obtain the certificate.

 Create a file called 'certificate.yaml' and add the following code.
 Replace the <<place holder text>> with your DNS name that we set earlier in this article.